404Wolf/404Wolf.com/public/posts/projects/emberSniper/post.md

 After a few weeks of obsessive coding and growing our operations, we were at the point where we were sniping many names a day with upwards of 15 VPSes running at all times, causing operational costs to spike to $70+ a month.
 Together, we came up with an ingenious solution.
 If the VPSes only required 10 minutes to authenticate all our accounts and send the name-change requests, then why'd we need to pay for 15 24/7 VPSes?
 Theoretically, I thought, we could just have one central VPS deploy \(create\) all the other VPSes 10 minutes before droptime, and automatically 'ship' the accounts and settings to them.
 It was an extensive, elaborate undertaking, and I didn't have much of an idea as to where to get started, but I knew that it was the best way forward.

 ## The system

+(This post is still in progress, I'll be adding more soon!)